-- A copy of the decision shall be provided to the accused at the earliest practicable time along with notice of the rights to appeal and shall specify the date by which an application for appeal must be filed pursuant to subdivision E(2)(a).
+- Notice to the respondent.
+A copy of the decision shall be provided to the respondent at the earliest practicable time along with notice in writing of the rights to appeal within 10 days of receipt of the decision.

-The three (3) faculty members appointed by the Dean to serve as the Appeals Panel to hear all appeals from the decision of the Conduct Code Council shall be the same Appeals Panel appointed to hear selected appeals from decisions of the Committee on Academic Standing and Success as discussed in Rule VI J(2).
+The Dean shall appoint (3) faculty members to serve as the Appeals Panel “Panel”.
 One (1) faculty member of the Appeals Panel should be designated as the Chair.
-Should a member of the Appeals Panel be unable to sit on a particular case, the Chair, exercising sole discretion, may designate the alternate.
-The Chair shall also rule on any motion to disqualify a member for a conflict of interest.
+Should a member of the Appeals Panel be unable to sit on a particular case, the Dean or designee will appoint another faculty member.
+The Chair shall rule on any motion to disqualify a member for a conflict of interest.
 There shall be no review of this ruling.
 Should the Chair be disqualified, the Dean shall promptly appoint another member of the Panel to serve as Chair for the case in question.

-- An application for appeal must be filed with the Chair of the Appeals Panel within the time specified in the notice provided pursuant to subdivision D(5)(f).
-The application must allege with specificity the grounds for the appeal and the alleged legal error.
+- An application for appeal must be filed with the Chair of the Appeals Panel within 10 days of receipt of the decision.
+The application must allege with specificity the grounds for the appeal and the alleged error.
 The Appeals Panel may deny any defective application.
 A statement of reasons for such denial shall accompany any such order.
 The appellants shall be granted five (5) days following notice of the denial to refile a proper application.
-Should the appellant fail to refile a proper application within this time period, the appeal shall be dismissal with prejudice, subject only to reopening for good cause.
+Should the appellant fail to refile a proper application within this time period, the appeal shall be dismissed.

-- The accused party shall have the right to appeal any finding that a violation occurred.
-The Panel may reverse a finding of violation only when the accused can either prove that the Conduct Code Council abused its discretion, committed an error of law, or lacked substantial evidence to support material findings.
+- The respondent party shall have the right to appeal any finding that a violation occurred.
+The Panel may reverse a finding of violation only when the respondent can either prove that the Conduct Code Council abused its discretion, committed a procedural error, or lacked substantial evidence to support material findings.

 - The sanctions imposed may be appealed by either party.
 The appealing party bears the burden of demonstrating that the Council abused its discretion by imposing a particular sanction or set of sanctions.

-All information in the possession of the complainant, the Conduct Code Officer and the Conduct Code Officer’s assistants, persons who participate in the proceedings in any way, the Conduct Code Council, the Appeals Panel, or the accused shall be kept confidential.
-Faculty members with a compelling need to know this information, such as Legal Residency supervisors, may obtain such information from the Conduct Code Officer upon a showing of need.
-However the duty of confidentiality is then imposed on that faculty member.
+All information in the possession of the complainant, the Officer and the Officer’s assistants, persons who participate in the proceedings in any way, the Conduct Code Council, the Appeals Panel, or the respondent shall be kept confidential.
+Faculty members with a compelling need to know this information, such as Legal Residency supervisors, may obtain such information from the Officer upon a showing of need.
+However, the duty of confidentiality is then imposed on that faculty member.

-- The decisions of the Conduct Code Council and the Appeals Panel are available for use by those bodies, and the Conduct Code Officer in subsequent proceedings.
-An accused individual or the individual’s counsel must be given access to these opinions with the name of the party deleted.
-Revelation by the accused of any confidential information contained in prior decisions of the Conduct Code Council to any person other than the person’s counsel shall constitute a violation of the Conduct Code.
+- The decisions of the Conduct Code Council and the Appeals Panel are available for use by those bodies, and the Officer in subsequent proceedings.
+A respondent’s counsel must be given access to these opinions with the name of the party deleted.
+Revelation by the respondent of any confidential information contained in prior decisions of the Conduct Code Council to any person other than the person’s counsel shall constitute a violation of the Conduct Code.

 - Faculty members shall be provided with a copy of any decision rendered by the Conduct Code Council or the Appeals Panel and shall be bound by the rules of confidentiality with respect to such decisions until those decisions are made public.